vitringr/vault/_Study.md

 When the current through bulbs is the same, voltage and resistance are proportional.

 A bulb with twice as much resistance will have twice as much voltage.

+---

+When bulbs with different resistances are placed in the same branch, the one with more resistance is brighter.
+When placed on parallel branches, the bulb with less resistance is brighter.

+---

+Knowing resistance, we don't need to know the voltage to predict how current will split.

+We can determine which bulb has the greatest power without necessarily knowing voltage or current.

+---

+A pair of `4Ω` bulbs in parallel branches take the same voltage share as a single `2Ω` bulb.